 The classification of the substance or the mixture which arises from the application of the classification rules in Regulation (EC) No 1272/2008 shall be given.
-The classification given for a substance shall be the same as the classification provided to the classification and labelling inventory in accordance with Article 40 of Regulation (EC) No 1272/2008.
+Where the supplier has notified information regarding the substance to the classification and labelling inventory in accordance with Article 40 of Regulation (EC) No 1272/2008, the classification given in the safety data sheet shall be the same as the classification provided in that notification.